Instructional Designer Salary Report [Updated]

 Top instructional designer salary statistics

-Based on a survey I conducted and that got responses from 754 instructional designers across the world, I put together an instructional designer report with the following insights:
+Based on a survey we conducted and that got responses from 1075 instructional designers across the world, here’s some of the top salary insights:

 How do instructional designers make money?